-The basalts of Hole 1256D have bulk densities ranging from 2.55 to 2.98 g/cm3 (average = 2.83 g/cm3).
-The basalts have generally low porosities, ranging from ~2% to 6%, with higher porosities exhibited by the pillow basalts.
-The physical property parameters of density, porosity, velocity, NGR, magnetic susceptibility, and thermal conductivity vary systematically downhole and correspond to differences in the igneous units and eruptive style.
+The basalt of Site 1256D has bulk densities ranging from 2.55 to 2.98 g/cm (average = 2.83 g/cm).
+The basalt has generally low porosities, ranging from ~2% to 6%, with higher porosities exhibited by the pillow basalt.
+The physical property parameters of density, porosity, velocity, natural gamma radiation, magnetic susceptibility, and thermal conductivity vary systematically downhole and correspond to the igneous units and eruptive style.
 Increasing bulk density is well correlated with increasing velocity, but bulk density and velocity are inversely related to porosity.
 There is no significant anisotropy in P-wave velocity in the Site 1256 lavas.